abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 translation units are module implementation units of module `M`, but those lines additionally also *implicitly* import the interface of `M` (TU #1).

 For small modules, this may make some sense.
-But for large modules which export partitions in their primary module unterface unit (PMIU, TU #1), this implies unneeded build dependencies.
+But this implies unneeded build dependencies for large modules that export partitions in their primary module unterface unit (PMIU, TU #1).

 If we want to have an implementation unit that implements some functions of `M`, which are declared in partition `:P`, we would be tempted to write the obvious: